nunomaia/nunomaia.github.io/_posts/2022/2022-01-01-locate-assembly-aot-type.markdown

 Some objects are not straightforward to get matching assembly file.

-There is an easy way to get assembly for a class / table, etc.

-I need to decompile class using [ILSpy](https://github.com/icsharpcode/ILSpy) or [Jet Brains dotPeek](https://www.jetbrains.com/decompiler/) to understand internal behavior and by analysing source code.
-For that, I needed to discover corresponding assembly and where it was physically located, since objects are converted to .NET classes.

 Instead of browsing and expanding assemblies one by one, there is a quick way of getting that information.
 There is an easy way to get assembly for a class/table, etc.

 ````csharp